Blog \

 Frequently Asked Questions

-Do universal travel adapters provide surge protection?
+Do universal travel adapters protect laptops from power surges?

 Try Otto free for 1 year